 Travel was a part of life that I longed to explore.
 My first trip outside the US was to Ireland.
 Its Northern Coast is one of the most beautiful places I have seen so far: the people, the food.
 One of my favorite book series, Karen Marie Moning’s Fever books, uses Ireland as its location, so I had to visit.
 I loved everything about it; it touched a piece of my soul.
 The myths, the legends — it really is a magical place.

 That is why my first book’s location is Greece.
 I looked at pictures of the beautiful structures and wondered what it would have been like to live in that era and see them being built like Zeus’ temple, and the Acropolis.
-I took a trip to Greece and found the roots of Behind the Mirage.
 My novel is based in the neighborhood of Plaka.
 I chose it for its picturesque homes, overflowing flowers, and quaint shops.
 I wrote the novel to feel the atmosphere inside those places.
 After I visited Greece, my life took a drastic turn.
 I lost my job.
 The silver lining?
 With the time I had gained, I was able to finish Behind the Mirage.